Welcome to Music.

 Music at HCPS is led by Mrs H. Burton

 “Music gives soul to the universe, wings to the mind, flight to the imagination, and life to everything.” - Plato

 We aim for every child in our school to become a musician.
-Every child has the opportunity to learn how to play a variety of musical instruments and by Year 6 to have progressed to be able to choose which they feel strongest at to develop further in class ensemble.
+Every child has the opportunity to learn how to play a variety of musical instruments and by Year 6 to have progressed to be able to choose which they feel strong at to develop further in class ensemble.
 All children have the opportunity to listen to a variety of different music from history and other cultures and to listen, appraise, sing, perform, improvise and compose.
-We want children to leave our school with confidence in what they can do, an appreciation of the joy of playing and performing, and a love of music.
+We want children to leave our school with a rounded musical experience, confidence in what they can do, an appreciation of the joy of playing and performing, and a love of music.